pmatulis/maas-one/README.md

     http://localhost:8002/MAAS
     credentials: admin/ubuntu

-Confirm networking, images, and controller ('Controllers' tab).
-For the controller, all the items from 'regiond' to 'dhcpd' should be green.

-## Check for an ephemeral image
+## Check the images

-Ensure that the MAAS server is ready to enlist nodes by checking for the availability of an ephemeral image.

-On the KVM host run:
+Ensure images are available for enlistment by running a script that was transferred earlier:

-    ssh -q ubuntu@10.0.0.2 ./check-ephemeral.sh
+    ssh ubuntu@10.0.0.2 ./check-ephemeral.sh

+Do not proceed until the script reports success.

 ## Create the nodes